webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azurre_Developer_AZ-204.md

 - **Service Principal Object**
   - to access resources secured by Microsoft Entra tenant, the service must have valid security principal.
   - service principal must be **created in each tenant** where the application is used to enable it to establish an **identity** for sign-in and/or **access to resources** being secured by the tenant.
-  - **application object serves as the template** from which common and default properties are derived for use in creating corresponding service principal objects. e.g. Class object and instantiated object.
+  - **application object serves as the template** from which common and default properties are derived for use in creating corresponding service principal objects. (e.g. Class object and instantiated object).
   - service principal is the **local representation for use in a specific tenant**.
   - **Application Service Principal**: traditional application registered in Azure AD.
     - can be assigned RBAC roles and have credentials(client secrets, certificates).